Let’s start with the most obvious question – why should I try to simulate spam…

 The SPAM mail characters

-Let’s assume that we check the mail, and we identify that this is an SPAM mail.
-Most of the time, we use the term “SPAM mail” or “Junk mail” to describe unwanted email, but in the reality, there are many types of “SPAM\Junk” mail and each of the types has his own characters.
-The next step is to: classify the type of the SPAM mail, because based on this information, we can use to the most appropriate solution and the amount of “resources” that we need to allocate for blocking the SPAM mail.
+Let’s assume that we check the mail, and we identify that this is a SPAM mail.
+Most of the time, we use the term “SPAM mail” or “Junk Mail” to describe unwanted email, but in the reality, there are many types of “SPAM\Junk” mail and each of the types has his own characters.
+The next step is to: classify the kind of the SPAM mail, because based on this information, we can use the most appropriate solution and the amount of “resources” that we need to allocate for blocking the SPAM mail.

-The classification could be: SPAM mail that sent from a specific Sender\Domain, SPAM mail that includes specific keyword or specific languish charters, a specific type of SPAM such as NDR backscatter ( that we will be reviewed in the section: Scenario 2: Blocking SPAM Mail classified as NDR backscatter ) and so on.
+The classification could be SPAM mail that sent from a particular Sender\Domain, SPAM mail that includes a specific keyword or specific language charters, a specific type of SPAM such as NDR backscatter and so on.

-Additional type of classification that we need to get is: what is the scope and the business impact of the SPAM mail?
-For example: is the SPAM mail effecting a specific user or all the organization users, what is the “Dosage” of the SPAM is it one or two SPAM mail items that sent randomly or is it a “flood” of tens and hundreds of SPAM mails.
+An additional type of classification that we need to get is: what are the scope and the business impact of the SPAM mail?
+For example: is the SPAM Mail affecting a particular user or all the organization users, what is the “Dosage” of the SPAM is it one or two SPAM mail items that sent randomly or is it a “flood” of tens and hundreds of SPAM emails.

 Here is a sample from a Questioning list that could help to gather the required information:

-Q: Is the SPAM Mail sent from a specific sender email address?
+Q2: Is the SPAM Mail sent from a particular sender email address?

-Q: Is the SPAM Mail sent from a specific domain?
+Q3: Is the SPAM Mail sent from a particular domain?

-Q: Does the SPAM Mail include characters of non-English languish?
+Q5: Does the SPAM Mail include characters of non-English language?

-Q: Is the SPAM Mail from a specific geographical location?
+Q6: Is the SPAM Mail from a particular geographical location?

-Q: Is the SPAM Mail sent on a specific schedule (specific hour or date)?
+Q: Is the SPAM Mail sent on a specific schedule ( a emails specific hour or date)?

 Q: What is the percentage of organization users who get the SPAM mail?

-Q: What is the ”amount” of the SPAM mail (single mail item, Tens and hundreds of SPAM mails)?
+Q: What is the ”amount” of the SPAM mail (single mail item, Tens and hundreds of emails)?